WDI-SEA/interview-questions/readme.md

 CSS

-1. Classes vs IDs - it's better for --- to apply to multiple instances, --- for singles.
+1. Classes vs IDs - it's better for classes to apply to multiple instances, IDs for singles.

 2. Reset vs Normalize ?????